avblocks/avblocks-wiki/_sources/avblocks-for-cpp/c-c-api-specifics/string-encoding.md

 ### Windows

 On Windows the `char_t` type is the same as the `wchar_t` type.
-Your Windows application must be compiled for Unicode.
+Your Windows application must be compiled for Unicode OR alternatively you should convert strings to `wchar_t` before passing calling the AVBlocks API.

 ### Mac